hazelops/terraform-aws-ssm-parameters/README.md

-# Terraform AWS SSM APP Module
+# Terraform AWS SSM Parameters Module

 The main goal of the module is to provide a consistent way to manage service SSM parameters.
 Suitable for use with [External Secrets](https://external-secrets.io/latest/).